 While established photographic terminology is replete with the language of aggressive material acquisition (we ‘take’ pictures; we ‘shoot’ photographs and films; we ‘capture’ images), Transpires advocates a receptive rather than an acquisitive approach, in which the formulation of images is conceived of as an interaction between perceiver and perceived, not as a conquest.

-Transpires de-stigmatises difference and functions as an antidote to politics of estrangement.
+Transpires de-stigmatises difference and functions as an antidote to politics of division.
 The accent is on inter-connectedness, not otherness and the status of the process is in equanimous balance with the product.
 In this configuration of creativity, the artist is positioned as an unselfconscious catalyst rather than a self-determined author.
 Participants and observers are regarded as co-creators and collaborators.

 The film elements in Transpires comprise of the simplest unit of filmmaking - the close- up.
 There is no set, no action, no actors, no dialogue and no editing.
 Framing is uninflected, using a standard fixed-lens under neutral lighting.
 Voluntary participants see no camera, there is no costume or make-up and only minimal guidance is offered.
 Nonetheless, this amalgamation of non-interventions provokes us to locate maximum meaning from minimum means.
 Integrated meaning transpires as a by-product of involuntary reciprocity.